Ogun State: Climate

 Ogun has a Tropical wet and dry or savanna climate.
-The city's yearly average temperature is 29.34 °C (84.81 °F) and it is -0.12% lower than Nigeria's averages.
-Ogun receives about 141.58 millimeters (5.57 inches) of precipitation and has 224.18 rainy days (61.42% of the time) annually.
+The city's yearly average temperature is 29.34 C and it is -0.12% lower than Nigeria's averages.
+Ogun receives about 141.58 mm of precipitation and has 224.18 rainy days (61.42% of the time) annually.

 Economy

 The state has a very high concentration of industries (the second most industrialized after Lagos State) and has one of the lowest incidences of extreme poverty (around 5% of the population against a national average of 31%) according to World Bank data from 2018.

 Major companies in Ogun include the Dangote Cement factory in Ibese, Nestle, Lafarge Cement factory in Ewekoro, Memmcol in Orimerunmu, Coleman Cables in Sagamu and Arepo, Procter & Gamble in Agbara.
-In September 2024, The Ogun State Government announced the establishment of a $5 million battery recycling plant by a British company.
+In September 2024, the Ogun State Government announced the establishment of a $5 million battery recycling plant by a British company.
+Ogun State in the first half of 2026 (January to June) is the second-best performing state based on internally generated revenue (IGR).